kungfusheep/kungfusheep/README.md

 # 👋 Hey, I’m Pete

-I design and build high-performance systems, products, dev tools, and UI frameworks; with a bias for simplicity, speed, and control.
+I design and build high-performance systems, products, dev tools, UI frameworks and for some reason high performance serialisation; with a bias for simplicity, speed, and control.
 Ex-bet365, currently Director of Architecture at Happening/Superbet.

 - 🛠️ Working on [Glint](https://github.com/kungfusheep/glint) — a binary format focused on performance and clarity
 - ⚡ Wrote [JinGo](https://github.com/bet365/jingo), one of the fastest JSON encoders for Go